SuperOfficeDocs/superoffice-docs/user-guide/en/person/gdpr/privacy.md

 In the **Consent** tab in the **Privacy** screen (![icon][img1]) you can [create and edit purposes][2].

-For each purpose, a legal basis and source of consent must be documented (this is done during import or in SuperOffice CRM for individual or multiple users).
+For each purpose, a legal basis and source of consent must be documented (during import or in SuperOffice CRM for individual or multiple users).

 ## Legal basis